Kori Nuclear Power Plant: Minor incidents

-In June 2013, Kori-2 was shutdown, and Kori-1 ordered to remain offline, until safety-related control cabling with forged safety certificates is replaced.
-Control cabling installed in the APR-1400s under construction failed flame and other tests, so need to be replaced delaying construction by up to a year.
+In June 2013, Kori-2 was shut down, and Kori-1 was ordered to remain offline until safety-related control cabling with forged safety certificates is replaced.
+Control cabling installed in the APR-1400s under construction failed flame and other tests, eventually requiring a replacement, which delayed construction by up to a year.

-In October 2013, cable installed in Shin Kori-3 failed safety tests, including flame tests.
-Replacement with U.S. manufactured cable delayed the startup of the plant, which eventually entered commercial operation 3 years late.
+In October 2013, the cable installed in Shin Kori-3 failed safety tests, including flame tests.
+Replacement with U.S.-manufactured cable delayed the startup of the plant, which eventually entered commercial operation 3 years late.